 Nosocomial infections may be caused by bacteria or fungi.
 Bacterial and fungal infections can be dangerous and deadly.

 Organisms that are acquired in hospitals are often resistant to many common antibiotics.
-The frequent use of antibiotics in hospitals encourages resistant strains to develop (see Overview of Antibiotics : Antibiotic Resistance).
+The frequent use of antibiotics in hospitals encourages resistant strains Antibiotic Resistance Antibiotics are drugs used to treat bacterial infections.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more to develop.

 Hospital-acquired infections include pneumonia, urinary tract infections, infection of surgical incisions, and blood infections.

 People who stay in bed do not use their lungs as much, and the muscles that control breathing may weaken.
 Then, taking a deep breath may become difficult, and if mucus accumulates in the airways, people may not be able to cough forcefully enough to clear the mucus out.
-When mucus accumulates, bacteria cannot be cleared from the airways very well, and pneumonia may develop.
+When mucus accumulates, bacteria cannot be cleared from the airways very well, and pneumonia Hospital-Acquired Pneumonia Hospital-acquired pneumonia is lung infection that develops in people who have been hospitalized, typically after about 2 days or more of hospitalization.
+Many bacteria, viruses, and even fungi... read more may develop.

 The risk of lung infections is increased by the following: